vsvankhede/vsvankhede.github.io/_posts/2019-04-16-coding-problem-middle-of-the-linked-list.md

 ```

 ## Solution
-### Approach 1: Calculate listed list size
+### Approach 1: Calculate list size
-Traverse linked list from head to tail, and count the number nodes in the linked list.
-Then find the mid using linkedlist size which is `size/2`.
-Now traverse linked list from head to mid point to get middle node.
+Traverse list from head to tail, and count the number nodes in the linked list.
+Then find the mid of list using list size which is `size/2`.
+Traverse list again from head to the midpoint and return middle node.

 ```java
 class Solution {